-The lodgement of an order by a Client or receipt of samples by Envirolab from a Client constitutes a contract between Envirolab and the Client on the Terms and Conditions contained in this document and the Pricelist as varied from time to time.
+The lodgement of an order by a Client or receipt of samples by Envirolab from a Client constitutes a contract between Envirolab and the Client on the Terms and Conditions contained in this document and the Pricelist as varied from time to time

 1. Work Orders and Sample Receipt

 Clients may order Services by submitting a written purchase order, a written request for analysis or by placing a telephone order.
 All telephone orders must be subsequently confirmed in writing by the Client.
 All such orders shall only be effective upon acceptance by Envirolab.
-Envirolab recognizes that time is of the essence in completing the Services, and upon timely delivery of samples, Envirolab will use reasonable best efforts to meet mutually agreed upon turnaround times.
+Envirolab recognises that time is of the essence in completing the Services, and upon timely delivery of samples, Envirolab will use reasonable best efforts to meet mutually agreed upon turnaround times.
 All turnaround times will be calculated from the date Envirolab receives a properly completed Chain of Custody form (“Chain of Custody“) and accepts delivery of the Client’s samples.
 The expression “Chain of Custody delivery acceptance” in this document means the point in time when Envirolab reasonably determines that it can proceed within a defined scope of work (“Scope of Work”) following receipt, inspection of samples and resolution of any discrepancies in the Chain of Custody.

-Clients must provide, together with the submission of their samples, a completed and signed Chain of Custodyform with adequate instructions describing the type of analysis requested and a complete and thorough written disclosure of the known or suspected presence of any hazardous substances.
+Clients must provide, together with the submission of their samples, a completed and signed Chain of Custody form with adequate instructions describing the type of analysis requested and a complete and thorough written disclosure of the known or suspected presence of any hazardous substances.
 Hazardous substances are those defined as such by local, state and federal law.
 The Client warrants that all relevant disclosures have been made to Envirolab about the presence of hazardous substances and agree that it will be liable and will pay all costs and damages resulting from a Client’s failure to disclose to Envirolab that a sample contained or was suspected to contain a hazardous substance.
 Clients are liable and will pay all costs and damages resulting from their failure to comply with any local, state or federal law regarding the sample.
 Clients are liable and will pay all costs and damages whatsoever resulting from any action or negligence on the part of the Client which interrupts Envirolab’s ability to process work, contaminates Envirolab’s laboratory, its instruments or work areas or necessitates any clean-up or recovery on the part of Envirolab.

-Envirolab will ensure that any substances and/or containers shipped to a Client for purposes of facilitating sampling are shipped in compliance with all applicable local, state, federal or national laws, regulations and ordinances of any kind.
+Envirolab will ensure that any substances and/or containers shipped to a Client for purposes of facilitating sampling are shipped in compliance with all applicable local, state, territory, federal or national laws, regulations and ordinances of any kind.
 Client bears sole responsibility for determining the applicability of compliance with all laws, regulations or ordinances applicable to the shipment of samples back to the Envirolab laboratory.
 The Client assumes full responsibility for any injury, harm, or damages arising out of the collection, handling, storage and shipment of explosive materials, biological agents, radioactive materials or other hazardous material to Envirolab.